zwxxb/blog/content/ctf-web/Flatt CTF - Xss.md

   - Dompurify
 ---

-Hey, in the last few days i came a cross this client side challenge in twitter (Flatt jp xss) and i wanted to share the solution with you
+Hey, in the last few days i came across this client side challenge in twitter (Flatt jp xss) and i wanted to share the solution with you

 ![alt text](../ctf-web/images/flattsrc.png)